hazzelnut/whoishiring/README.md

 Site is currently live: [whoishiring-app.fly.dev](https://whoishiring-app.fly.dev) and very much work in-progress.

+## August 17, 2023
+Ahhh... sometimes starting a project is easy.
+But finishing it is the hardest.

+I've been on/off on this project.
+Life work gets in the way sometimes :/

+Thankfully, there's no real consequence on not completing this project on time ... aside from it affecting my own temperament 😅.

+For the most part, the logic is all finished.
+Right now it is about adding styles.
+Making the UI look pretty!

+I debated back and forth with using some UI framework.
+Mostly because I was feeling too lazy to implement the styles and logic associated with interactions. shadcn/ui was a contender.
+It's what all the cool kids are using nowadays.
+But, my designs aren't that complex.
+And CSS is relatively easy to write.
+Plus, my app will be ... less bloated?
+I guess that's cooler 😎

+So vanilla CSS and SVGs icons from scratch here we go...

+First, I decided to export my icon designs in Figma into SVGs.
+They looked relatively simple so why not?

+Next, I combined the SVG icons with some buttons, wrote some logic and CSS and here's what we it looks like!

+## July 30, 2023

+No graphic here but I added Plausible Analytics to my app.
+It's a privacy-friendly analytics tracker.
+Plus, it's open-source.
+I decided to give their free trial a try to see if it works well with my app.
+And if I want to use it for future apps that I build.
+We'll see!

 ## July 23, 2023

 Implementing the 'save' feature was a bit tricky.
 Why?
 Here are few things I wanted to get right: